 If interested, get in touch saying what tool would you like to help with and why.
 Beyond pure coding activities, we expect you to help also in a variety of different ways.
 Before contacting us, make sure you at least spent some time installing and playing with the tool.
 Be ready to pass a short coding exercise so that we can evaluate your skills and the quality of the code you produce.

 If you can’t join us in Barcelona, we can still work together!
 We could set up a collaboration between our teams or, if you’re an independent researcher, integrate you into our own structure.
 You could become an associate researcher and participate remotely in our research activities and projects.
 Upon certain conditions, this includes covering travel costs to visit us and/or disseminate join results.

 When contacting us, let us know what research line interests you and how you plan to contribute it.
 Please refrain from generic / vague proposals.
 Here, we’re looking for a win-win proposition.
 An example would be people that may have access to good students but could use help in supervising them and/or integrating them in larger research structures they can benefit from.
 Or people in a company looking to conduct some scientific experiments within the company itself.

 Be a partner company

-Please note that collaborations with research teams do not always cost money, in fact they can save you a lot of money.
-Funding is always nice but a necessary condition.
+Please note that collaborations with research teams do not always cost money, in fact, they can save you a lot of money.
+Funding is always nice but not a necessary condition.
 Sometimes, just giving some of your time to chat with us and share your thoughts on what we do is more than enough!
 So don’t let money deter you.

-For more long-term collaborations, specially if they target a core problem in your company, funding would be nice but we can always look for full/partial external funding (like industrial PhDs program, participation in national/international projects,…).
+For more long-term collaborations, especially if they target a core problem in your company, funding would be nice but we can always look for full/partial external funding (like industrial PhDs program, participation in national/international projects,…).
 So, no excuses, let’s talk!